Returning to Shannon's Original Meaning: Exactly, what is Shannon sense?

-So, if we formulate the question "What is Shannon sense?" as "How does Shannon do to achieve $I(X;Y)$ with a vanishing error probability over an ergodic channel?", the answer would be \begin{itemize} \item random codeword with infinite length, and \item maximum likelihood or jointly typical decoder. \end{itemize}
+So, if we detail the question "What is Shannon sense?" as "How does Shannon do to achieve $I(X;Y)$ with a vanishing error probability over an ergodic channel?", the answer would be \begin{itemize} \item The sender knows $P_{Y|X}$; \item Random codeword with infinite length; \item Maximum likelihood or jointly typical decoder. \end{itemize}

-Shannon only defined the capacity of ergodic channels.
 To achieve Shannon capacity, both the transmitter and the receiver should have the codebook with rate $I(X;Y)$ and infinite length.
-In practices, when the codeword length of a good code is sufficiently large, Shannon theory will be a good prediction.
+In practices, when the codeword length of a good code is sufficiently large to achieve ergodicity, Shannon capacity would be a good theory to predict their behaviors.